 If you come across an animal that is obviously injured or that appears to be acting abnormally, let us know immediately and we will determine the best course of action.
 Be aware, though, that just because an animal is acting "strangely" doesn't mean there is necessarily anything wrong -- an aggressive raccoon, for example, may simply be protecting a nearby nest of babies.
 Please call us and we can help determine whether or not the animal needs assistance.

 Nuisance wildlife is wildlife that is not sick or injured, but that just is someplace you don't think it should be (inside your house, or on your porch, for example).
 Did you know, though, that it is illegal in the state of Ohio to trap and move nuisance wildlife?
 Believe it or not, whether you live in town or out in the country wildlife is all around you -- and they were living there long before you were!
 If you see wildlife in your yard, you can usually just let it be and it will move on its own.
 If you want to speed up the process, bright lights and noise usually are the most effective way to chase critters off.
 If the wildlife is inside your house, your biggest problem is not the animal but the cracks or holes in your house that let the animal get in (some animals can get through cracks and holes no bigger than a dime).
-There's no point in chasing the animal out without fixing the bigger problem (after all, if the animal found his way in he can certainly find his way out!), so your first call should be to a good contractor, not the humane society!
-Once you have patched all possible points of entry, we'll be happy to help you remove any critters that are stuck inside.
+There's no point in chasing the animal out without fixing the bigger problem (after all, if the animal found his way in he can certainly find his way out!), So call the Humane Society and we can give you advice on how to get the animal to leave on its own. then the next call should be to a good contractor!

 If you have any questions about wildlife, or have found an animal that you think needs assistance, please call us.
 We can help you determine whether or not that animal really needs help, and if so, what the best way to do that is or help you find another wildlife rehabilitation center closer to you.